Niteshsingh2004/quizs_app/README.md

-I have made a simple quiz app using flutter development
+I have made a simple quiz app using flutter development.